chands/Socialize/README.md

 ### `users`

 1. `POST /users`
    -- Creates a new user with random username and user id

 2. `GET /users/{userid}`
    -- Get a user with a given user id
 3. `GET /users/{username}`
    -- Get a user with a given username

 ### `Posts`

 1. `GET /posts`
    -- Get all posts by everyone

+2. `GET /posts/:postId`
+   -- Get post by its post id

-2. `POST /posts`
+3. `POST /posts`
    -- Create a new post.
    required fields in body are:

 ```
 userId=
 title=
 body=
 ```

 ```shell
 git init